JamesExeter/ProjectSeagrass/README.md

 # ProjectSeagrass
-A CNN regression project that aims to give coverage estimates for seagrass images
+A CNN regression project that aims to give coverage estimates for seagrass images This project was built within a virtual environment on Ubuntu 18 that uses Python 3.6.9, Tensorflow 1.14, Keras 2.3.1, NumPy 1.18.2, Scikit-learn 0.22.2.post1 and OpenCV 4.2.0

 This projects covers the formatting process of images for usage in the CNN model Seagrass quadrat images are cropped to remove the quadrat from the image and processed to include a formatted naming scheme